Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 ===========================

-Weak authentication for mobile applications is fairly prevalent due to mobile device's input factor: 4-digit PINs are a great example of it.
+Weak authentication for mobile applications is fairly prevalent due to mobile devices' input factor: 4-digit PINs are a great example of it.
 Either a weak password policy due to usability requirements or authentication based on features like TouchID, make your application vulnerable.
 Contrary to what you may think, unlike passwords, you may be forced to give up your